test-IO/testio-guides/src/pages/docs/jira_server/connection.md

 description: Learn how to set up and manage the Jira Server Plugin's connections.
 ---

-The Jira Data Center (Server) Plugin supports two types of connections: **Default** and **Jira Project specific**.
+The Jira Data Center (Server) Plugin supports two types of connections: **Global (default)** and **Jira Project specific**.
 Follow the instructions below to set up and manage these connections effectively.

-**Connection Types**
+## Connection Types

-**1. Default Connection**: A default connection applies globally across all Jira projects in your instance.
-Only one default connection can exist, and it is inactive by default.
+**1. Global (default) Connection**: Global (default) connection applies globally across all Jira projects in your instance.
+Only one Global (default) connection can exist, and it is inactive by default.

-**2. Project-Specific Connection**: This type of connection links a specific Jira project to your Test IO account, ideal when a particular project requires a different configuration from the global default or when establishing Test IO and Jira integration for only one Jira Project.
+**2. Project-Specific Connection**: This type of connection links a specific Jira project to your Test IO account, ideal when a particular project requires a different configuration from the Default (Global) one or when establishing Test IO and Jira integration for only one Jira Project.

-**Setting Up a Default Connection**
+## Setting up a Global (default) Connection

 1. **Navigate to Connection**: Go to the "Connection" page found in the Manage Apps section under the Test IO Plugin details.

 2. **Enter API Key**: Obtain your Test IO Personal API key from the Test IO Customer Account (found on the Integrations -> API page) and enter it.

-{% screenshot src="/assets/jira_server/connect/1.png" /%}
+   {% screenshot src="/assets/jira_server/connect/1.png" caption="Test IO Personal API Token" /%}

 3. **Save Changes**: Click "Save" to complete the authentication process.

-{% screenshot src="/assets/jira_server/connect/2.png" /%}
+   {% screenshot src="/assets/jira_server/connect/2.png" caption="Global (default) Connection in Jira Server (Data Center) plugin" /%}

-**Setting Up a Jira Project specific connection**
+## Setting up a Jira Project specific Connection

 1. **Navigate to Connection**: Go to the "Connection" page in the Manage Apps section under the Test IO details.